 - 1968, Ja und Nein, Autobiographische Fragmente aus Anlass des 80.
 Geburtstags des Autors im Auftrag der seinen Namen tragenden Gesellschaft, ed.
 Georg Müller, Heidelberg: Verlag Lambert Schneider.

 - 1969, Judaism Despite Christianity: The Letters on Christianity and Judaism between Rosenstock-Huessy and Franz Rosenzweig, with an introduction by Harold Stahmer and essays ‘About the Correspondence’ by Alexander Altmann and Dorothy Emmet, ed.
-Eugen Rosenstock-Huessy, University, Ala.: University of Alabama Press.
-(Paperback reprint 1971, New York: Schocken Books [without Ch.
+Eugen Rosenstock-Huessy, University, Ala.: University of Alabama Press; paperback reprint 1971, New York: Schocken Books [without Ch.
 5: ‘Hitler and Israel, or On Prayer’]; reprinted with with a New Foreword by Paul Mendes-Flohr, a New Preface by Harold Stahmer, and a New Chronology by Michael Gormann-Thelen, Chicago: University of Chicago Press, 2011.

 - 1970a, Speech and Reality, with an introduction by Clinton C. Gardner, Norwich, VT: Argo Books; reprinted Eugene, OR: Wipf and Stock, 2013.